You are now leaving XTANDI.com

 Invoking “march-in” rights as a means of controlling prescription drug prices could undercut the purpose of the Bayh-Dole Act to encourage the commercialization of Subject Inventions and could discourage the development of future innovations and medical breakthroughs by deterring future public-private collaborations.

-While the U.S. government contributed approximately $500,000 to the initial discovery of the molecule that eventually became XTANDI, Astellas and its partners have invested more than $2.2 billion to support the extensive clinical trials and research necessary to demonstrate that XTANDI is safe and effective for patients, support the application that led to FDA approval, and further understand which patients will benefit from treatment.
+While the U.S. government appears to have contributed less than $500,000 to the initial discovery of the molecule that eventually became XTANDI, Astellas and its partners have invested more than $2.2 billion to support the extensive clinical trials and research necessary to demonstrate that XTANDI is safe and effective for patients, support the application that led to FDA approval, and further understand which patients will benefit from treatment.
 Astellas alone has invested more than $1.4 billion to date in research and development efforts for XTANDI.

 Astellas is dedicated to improving access and affordability for patients who rely on our medications and working collaboratively with stakeholders across the healthcare system to find avenues that meet the dual imperatives of encouraging drug development and innovation while ensuring access to and affordability of medicines.